PolymerLabs/arcs/design/schemas.md

 in Tesla Car {doors} param
 ```

-Referencing: When producing new entities an entire schema is typically referenced for brevity.
+Referencing: When producing new entities a concrete schema is required to be referenced.
 This will fail unless Tesla can be located via top level definition or import

 ```
-out Tesla param
+create Tesla param
 ```

 # Importing Schemas